QuadSpinner/GeoGlyph-Docs/docs/Devices/CTerrace.md

 ## Properties

 - **Amount**: The amount of terracing the terrain should undergo.
-Smaller values produce delicate, and more terraces; larger values produce more pronounced, and thicker terraces.
+Low values produce delicate and more numerous terraces; high values produce more pronounced and thicker terraces.

 [!TIP]
 CTerrace can be very useful for creating agricultural terraces, mines, and stepped formations.